i05nagai/memorandum/language/english_speaking.md

     * the process of quickly examining patients who are taken to a hospital in order to decided which ones are the most seriously ill and must be treated first
     * the casualities were triaged
     * the team spent significant amounts of time triaging the alerts to find the few that were really actionable
+    * Doing so allows the on-call engineer to focus on the incident instead of triaging duplicate alerts
 * remedy
     * to remedy the situation,
 * pronged